pecampelo/url-shortener/README.md

 ## Planning the Development Steps

+1. [DONE]
-1. Install and save these packages for development purposes:
+Install and save these packages for development purposes:
 - ts-node-dev for simultaneous alterations;
 - jest for test driven development + @types/jest;
 - typescript;
 - express + @types/express;
 - postgres;

+2. Set up an Express app for the server.
+[DONE]
 3. Create a test file that will at first fail the test, as there is no code written.
-After, the code will be written so the test will succeed.
+After, a mock test in order to test importing of node_modules from the app to the test file will be done.
+[DONE]
-4. Set up an Express app for the server.
+4. If passed, all possibilities that should be accounted for in a test will be written down so there is Test-Driven Development; [DONE]
 5. Create a static front-end file with forms.
-6. Create a unit testing component.
-7. Write down the HTTP request methods;
+6. Write down the HTTP request methods;
-8. Connect the database;
+7. Connect to the database;
-9. Use Postman to develop API;
+8. Use Postman to develop API;
-10. Refactor code more if possible.
+9. Refactor code more if possible.
-11. Package using Dockerfile.
+10. Package using Dockerfile.
+11. Deploy to Heroku

 ## How does it work?